 But it doesn’t speak to me that way…

-Therefore, I’m suggesting a new term for this concept – a work-life fulfillment.
+Therefore, I’m suggesting a new term for this concept – work-life fulfillment.

-(and since it’s placed publicly, maybe it’ll spread out over the time…?)
+(and since it’s placed publicly, maybe it’ll spread out over time…?)

 I hope I’ve inspired you to create a work-life fulfillment for yourself.